 What is Student life like in Limerick?

-You can work as you study in Ireland, unlike other countries.
+You can work as you study in Ireland, unlike some other countries.
 You can work up to 20 hours per week.
-Other times of the year you can work up to 40 hours a week during the summer months.
-This is very beneficial to foreign students as you never have enough surplus cash when you’re keeping up your social life!!.
+During other times of the year, you can work up to 40 hours a week during the summer months.
+This is very beneficial to foreign students as you never have enough surplus cash when you’re keeping up your college social life!!.

 Learning the English language is easy in Ireland, people are very friendly and willing to help you along the way.
 We as a people have a lot of patience with students on their path of learning.
 It’s easy to find part-time work as a student here in the Emerald Isle!.

 University Of Limerick (UL)

-There’s a famous Concert Hall in UL, many world-renowned artists and singers come to perform here.
+There’s a famous Concert Hall in UL, many world-renowned artists and singers come to perform there.
 UL has a recruitment agency on campus too.
-There’s a bar on campus the Stables its called.
-It’s a large bar with lots of benches for seating.
-The taxi rank is just outside the stables bar.
+There’s a bar on campus, the Stables its called.
+It’s a large bar with lots of benches for seating and plenty of drinks to choose from.
+The taxi rank is located just outside the stables bar.

 Limerick Institute of Technology (LIT)

 Lecturers are easy to find and always willing to chat and give advice.
 You can easily arrange a meeting with them anytime.
 It’s one of the fastest-growing colleges in the country.
 And LIT will be expanding very soon.
 It’s a great college to get your trade-in.
 Situated in Moylish area of Limerick, not far from the toll motorway connecting all roads to LIT.
-Easy to get to.
+It’s very easy to get to.

 Mary Immaculate College

 The cool stone building adds to the great atmosphere created on campus.
 Mixing old with new approaches to learning.
 The staff are second to none with a very high standard of teaching subjects to students.
 There are some nuns and priests on campus too.
 They’re great people to chat to about any difficulties one may have as a student.

 The market quarter in Limerick city centre really comes alive on student nights out.
 The Icon nightclub and many other pubs are based around this area.
-You have no hassle getting a taxi home late at night, there are loads of nice taxi men in Limerick.
+You will have no hassle getting a taxi home late at night, there are loads of nice taxi men in Limerick.

 Travelling around Ireland

 Buses go from Arthurs quay and you get a student discount with your student card.
-Groups go sailing and kayaking on Lough Derg in Killaloe a lot.
+Groups from go sailing and kayaking on Lough Derg in Killaloe a lot.
 UL has a base at the lake in Killaloe there.
 It’s only 25 minutes from Limerick and its a great spot for some cool outdoor activities.